Teichlab/tracer/README.md

 #####Options#####
 `-p/--ncores <int>` : number of processor cores available.
 This is passed to Bowtie2 and Trinity.
 Default=1.
 `-c/--config_file <conf_file>` : config file to use.
 Default = `tracer.conf`
+`-s/--species` : Species from which the T cells were derived.
+Options are `Mmus` or `Hsap` for mouse or human data.
+This is only important for determination of iNKT cells in the `summarise` step because it defines the V segments that are indicative of iNKT cells.
+Default = `Mmus`.
 `-r/--resume_with_existing_files` : if this is set, TraCeR will look for existing output files and not re-run steps that already appear to have been completed.
 This saves time if TraCeR died partway through a step and you want to resume where it left off.

 ####Output####